hlwongad/life-cycle-project-api/README.md

 get the name of the customer, where CustomerId == cid

 ## Unit test
-`npm test` to run all the unit test
+`npm test` to run all the unit tests